vaclavrozhon/vaclavrozhon.github.io/research/instance_optimality.md

 [In a paper](https://arxiv.org/abs/2311.11793) with [Bernhard Haeupler](https://people.inf.ethz.ch/haeuplb/), [Richard Hladík](https://rihl.uralyx.cz/), [Robert Tarjan](https://www.cs.princeton.edu/people/profile/ret), and [Jakub Tětek](https://sites.google.com/view/jakub-tetek/), we showed that if the heap is even more efficent (has the so-called working-set property), Dijkstra's algorithm is even universally-optimal for this problem.

-Universal optimality is a property interpolating between instance optimality and worst-case; we want to be instace-optimal with regard to how the graph looks like, but worst-case for the input weights.
+Universal optimality is a property interpolating between instance optimality and worst-case; it basically says that however the input graph looks like, our algorithm adapts to it ideally.

 [
 ![quanta picture](/assets/images/quanta.png "A picture from Quanta magazine")